WVam/toolscript-docs/.changes/glossary.md

 # Formatting
 - Bold is used for emphasis.
-- Monospace is used for parameters.
+- Monospace is used for parameters and charactres/groups of character that are significant to the syntax (e.g.: `->`).
 - Code blocks are used for script.
 - Block quotes are used for notes.
 - Headers are used for headers.